fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ### Wed 10/07
 - A. F. La Berge, “How the Ideology of Low Fat Conquered America,” _Journal of the History of Medicine and Allied Sciences_ 63.2 (2007): 139--77.

+{% include alert.html class='danger' title='Weekly reflection' text="
+What was most interesting this week?
+"%}

 ### Fri 10/09
 BREAK